 Twitching of the ears is a sign of fear or apprehension.
 A rat will twitch its ears back and forth to indicate fear.
 This may happen when a submissive rat encounters a dominant rat.

-Rats mainly communicate through pheromones and vocalizations, but body language plays a valuable role in how they talk.
+Rats mainly communicate through pheromones and vocalizations, but body language plays a valuable role in their communication.
 Most cues aren’t detectable by humans, giving them a rich inner social life.